hernantz/blog/content/some-reviews-part-2.md

 movie progresses in an excelent way.
 The ending was not convincing and follows the Hollywood mantra of every movie needs a happy ending.
 **score: 4.3**

+# Under the dome
+If I had something to criticize it would be that I'm not convinced by how Dale Barbara escaped from prison, that felt like typical american destined heroism.
+Kids having visions was a great addon.
+Maybe that should have been the reason the military brought the big fans to push air into the dome.
+I liked the idea that (almost) everyone in town died because of a fire, and that there was no real happy ending.
+**score: 3.3**

+# Baby Driver
+There is nothing really new in this movie that cannot be seen in Drive.
+The idea of adding the music as scene driver (get the pun?) what creative but couldn't save the movie.
+**score: 3.0**

+# Manchester by the Sea
+Super duper acting of an engaging yet really sad story.
+**score: 4.8**

+# It comes at night
+The adolescent listening to conversations, the weird "premonotiry" dreams, the sexual tension between the guest wife and the boy, what happened to world, how to survive, are some of the many subplots this movie has, but not all lead anywhere so it leaves you unsatisfied, almost bored.
+**score: 3.4**

+# Moon
+Brilliant idea, poorly executed.
+The acting is not convincing, the dialongs between the clones were cheap, the realization moment when they find out their lives were fake wasn't touching.
+Also the visions the first clone had, do not occur again, seeming like they needed a way to cause an accident and that is what they came up with.
+Dialogs could expand on things like: talking about childhood memories, what one clone has done to improve his personality and the other hasn't (bad temper for example), fighting about their stuff like "hey thats my toothbrush!".
+**score: 3.0**

+# Citadels
+I don't like the fact that the box is unnecessarily big.
+It has a lot of repleability with the character sets, and I'm happy they do propose many of them in the manual.
+If players don't think their moves ahead, each round takes forever, this mostly noticible when playing sever or eight.
+**score: 4.6**

+# A ghost story
+Is very unconventional, but in a good way.
+This is one of those one in a 100 movies that can generate an emotional inpact on you and leave you thinking.
+There are few dialongs, but important and pertinent, very long scenes, but with gorgeous photography and filled with immersive soundtrack, and in that sense is very artistic, yes the ghost is actually wearing a blanket with holes in it and moves through space and time in a very strange way, almost as if he was inside a vivid dream which could help explain why he acted in some ways or the perils of time travel.
+**score: 4.9**

+# Brawl in cell block 99
+The movie begins as a drama and ends up as an action moview.
+I was very surprised at the end to not have noticed the turning point at all.
+**score: 4.1**

+# Cave troll
+Bought this game trying to diversify my collection.
+It's got miniatures, a board and cards.
+It is a quick game to learn and takes 45 minutes aprox for 4 players.
+The only main complain I have is to make the miniatures bigger, they are hard to distinguish since they all look alike.
+Another suggestion I would make is to have the artifacts deployed in different chambers and make them part of the loot you take when entering the room.
+I'm a bit worried that the game will loose playability after many games since the board's design is fixed, and an obvious strategy arisises, but cannot tell since I only played it a couple of times so far.
+**score: 3.7**

+# Odin's ravens
+Beautifully designed filler game.
+Cannot complain at all.
+I love the cards design and their pictures.
+The whole concept is great!
+**score: 4.8**

+# Ultu Ulla - Rings of Saturn
+The every changing logo, the band name, the album names, the lyrics, the theme, the artwork, the alien tunes, the brutal rythms, the entire concept of the band, make a great combo.
+This things are the things that attrack me of metal bands, and what makes a band special and memorable.
+Not just good tracks, but all what surrounds is important too.
+This album was up to the quality I expected from them.
+**score: 4.9**